miservers/miservers.github.io/docs/middleware/websphere.md

   ![alt](/docs/images/ibm-installation-manager.png)

 ### IBM Packaging Utility
 IBM package utility is a tool to copy packages into repositories for consumption by Installation Manager.
-It can also copy packages from ibm repositories to local disk so Installation Manager can install them on offline.
+It can also copy packages from ibm repositories to local disk so Installation Manager can install them using local disk, ftp, http access.

 ![alt](/docs/images/ibm-packaging-utility-1.png)

+### Provisioning Staging Machine
+For provisioning the Adminitrator Staging Machine:
+- install the Packaging Utility to create repositories used to deploy the packages.
+- Use Http/Https: you should setup an http server.
+- Optionaly you can use Network Share or FTP to access the repository instead of http

+### Provisioning the Target Machine
+First, install the Installation Manager on the target machine

+Second, install the packages using the installation Manager.
+Different modes can be used: graphic, console, command, silent.

 ### Installation a trial version of Webspehere